 The goal of the Department of Global Health and the associated Center for Global Health & Development is to improve the health of underserved global populations through policy-relevant research; the empowerment of citizens, governments, and organizations; and the education of future global health leaders.
-We focus on the world’s three overriding health problems—poverty, disease, and inequity—with emphasis on infectious diseases, management and finance, reproductive health, maternal health, child survival, policy analysis, and research and evaluation methods.
+We focus on the world’s three overriding health problems—poverty, disease, and inequity—with emphasis on infectious diseases, maternal and child health, reproductive health, pharmaceuticals and access to medicines, health systems strengthening and policy analysis, and research and evaluation methods.

 Faculty and staff in the Department of Global Health participate in interdisciplinary master’s and doctoral degrees across SPH.